Flintstone House: Disrepair, restoration and remodeling

 By the mid-1980s the house had fallen into disrepair, as water runoff from higher on the mountainside damaged the foundation, causing the walls to crack.
 After failed attempts at sealing the cracks, it was extensively restored in 1987.

 San Francisco Bay Area architect Eugene Tsui undertook to remodel the house during the first decade of the 2000s.
 The results of Tsui's remodel appear as the "Edises Kitchen" project, pictured on Tsui's website.
 Tsui's original concept for the remodel, including a proposed complementary second residence on the property, is detailed in depth on his earlier site.

+In September 2015, the home went up for sale with a price tag of $4.2 million.
+With no luck finding a buyer, the home came back on the market in early 2017 at the reduced price of $3.2 million.
+In June 2017, it finally sold for $2.8 million.

-In late 2017, new owners installed large oxidized steel sculptures of dinosaurs, a woolly mammoth, a giraffe, and Fred Flintstone in the yard.
+In late 2017, the new owners installed large oxidized steel sculptures of dinosaurs, a woolly mammoth, a giraffe, and Fred Flintstone in the yard.

-Complaint
+Legal dispute

-The house was unpopular with some neighbors, and inspired the formation of a local architectural review board.
-In March 2019, the town of Hillsborough filed a complaint against the current owner of the house, Florence Fang.
-The complaint alleged that the current owner's modifications are a "public nuisance" and that she did not receive the proper permits for her modifications.
+The house was unpopular with some neighbors and inspired the formation of a local architectural review board.
+In March 2019, the town of Hillsborough filed a complaint against the owner of the house, Florence Fang.
+The complaint alleged that the owner's modifications were a "public nuisance" and that she did not receive the proper permits for her modifications.
 In March 2019, Fang retained the law offices of former San Francisco Mayor Joseph L. Alioto and Angela Alioto to respond to the Hillsborough complaint.
-The lawsuit was settled in June 2021 allowing the modifications to stay, with Ms. Fang receiving $125,000 from the city.
+The lawsuit was settled in June 2021 allowing the modifications to stay, with Fang receiving $125,000 from the city.